-The big problem is having a nonrenewable energy system.
-It has a lot of little problems inside, such as GHGs or wait time for a technological fix.
-The nastiest of these is the “catastrophic resolution” problem that takes the “whereas” logic of a “resolution” full circle in a very weird way.
+The big problem is a nonrenewable energy system.
+It has a lot of little problems inside, such as GHGs or wait-time for a technological fix.
+The nastiest of these is the “catastrophic resolution” problem that takes the “whereas” logic of a “resolution” full circle bizarrely.
 One strategy that doesn’t wait for the sky to fall or homes to flood and burn is mobilization.
-It is represented in the energy within the Sunrise Movement and a range of other mass membership organizations.
+It is represented in the energy within the Sunrise Movement and a range of other mass-membership organizations.
 That is one side of the coin.
 Here is the other.

 The Green New Deal should be welcomed like chlorophyll receives the sun, where the pigment arranged in pools of all things green, where the sun’s energy bounces from one molecule to the next to reach a delicate three-billion-year-old trap that makes the materials of life on earth from light.
 The trap snaps closed as electrons from water molecules break into hydrogen and oxygen.
 The hydrogen is in a stream of electrons that flow up through the trap to turn carbon dioxide into organic matter.
 The oxygen is discarded.

-The GND Resolution as a “big tent/long list” thing.
+The GND Resolution is a “big tent/long list” thing.
 It sets the benchmarks for everything people want or need.
-A small tent, short list is therefore essential to mark accomplishments.
+A small tent, the shortlist is, therefore, essential to mark accomplishments.
 The twenty-year-old voter in 2020 will be a mere eighty years old in 2080, and they don’t like what climate politics is doing to them each day.
 Don’t worry about your grandchildren.
 The priority of a voter in 2020 should be about the lives of their children in 2020.
 The shortlist is as follows:

 - Irreversible Climate Change Demands Environmental Protections